Yogeshw007/react-tooltip/README.md

-# Getting Started with Create React App
+# Tooltip project with react app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [React tippy](https://www.npmjs.com/package/react-tippy)

 ## Available Scripts